-Organic matter derived from plants or animals, such as manure, leaf or yard waste, compost or compost tea, are great options as they break down easily into the nutrients that are readily available to plants and soil organisms.
+Organic matter derived from plants or animals, such as manure, leaf or yard waste, compost or compost tea (water in which compost has been steeped), are great options as they break down easily into the nutrients that are readily available to plants and soil organisms.
 When using these materials you are not supporting the production of synthetic chemical fertilizers, which can often leave residues of salts in the soil, can more easily leach excess nutrients causing water pollution, and can kill beneficial microorganisms.

-High quality natural soil amendments can vary greatly but here's what to look for to provide the most benefit to urban soils, while minimizing nutrient leaching:
+High quality natural soil amendments can vary greatly but here's what to look for to provide the most benefit, while minimizing nutrient leaching: